 Compared to mainland Europe, England’s trains are slower with the fastest trains only hitting around 125 MPH (compared to some trains that reach around 190 MPH in other European countries).
 However, England is a fairly small country so most journeys are quick and efficient.

 Most large cities in England are directly connected via high-speed routes and smaller cities and towns are connected by slower regional trains.
-England is also directly connected to France, Belgium, the Netherlands via the Eurostar high-speed train that runs under the English channel.
+England is also directly connected to France, Belgium, and the Netherlands via the Eurostar high-speed train that runs under the English channel.

 How To Book Train Tickets In England